jojomatik/blockcluster/README.md

 ## Features
 - Start and stop servers
+- Automatically pause empty servers and unpause as soon as a client connects
 - View current status and online players
 - Show resource usage
 - View console log and send commands